-Hallo Buch (Germany)
+Hallo Buch (DE)

 “Zander has once again written an incredibly thrilling and competent crime novel about his protagonist Klara Walldéen.”

-Der Kultur Blog (Germany)
+Der Kultur Blog (DE)

 “At the start of Zander’s thought-provoking standalone sequel to The Swimmer and The Believer, aspiring diplomat Jakob Seger, an intern assigned to the Swedish embassy in Beirut, arrives in Lebanon in August 2015, several months before the nightmarish ISIS attacks in France. […] Thriller fans who enjoy flawed, achingly human characters won’t be able to put this one down.”

-Publishers Weekly, starred review (US)
+Publishers Weekly, Starred Review (US)